fayaz07/progress_dialog/README.md

 </ol>

-> Navigating to next screens must be done, after the completion of Future - hide().
+> Navigating to next screens must be done after the completion of Future - hide().
 [See here for example](https://gist.github.com/fayaz07/52dfe04d9f8594501465f169aa6ef6b6)

 ### Check if progress dialog is showing